underpostnet/engine/src/client/public/nexodev/docs/references/Organization Mirroring and Publishing.md

 workflow runs in, and GitHub Packages accepts only the owner's scope; the committed manifest names the personal account, so the organization run rewrites both.
 On the source the command changes nothing.
-The cyberia jobs then restore the published dependency set (`publishedProductPackageJson`) as before, so the tarball declares `underpost` and the catalog pins rather than the engine's runtime set.
+The cyberia jobs then restore the published dependency set (`publishedProductPackageJson`) as before, so the tarball declares the engine package and the catalog pins rather than the engine's runtime set: `underpost` on npm, `@underpost/underpost` for the GitHub Packages publish.

 Prerequisites on the organization side: